spdk/spdk/doc/nvmf/getting_started.md

 devices, and the core assigned to the NVMe-oF subsystem to all be located on the same NUMA node.
 The following parameters are used to control which CPU cores SPDK executes on:

-1. **ReactorMask** A hexadecimal bit mask of the CPU cores that SPDK is allowed to execute work items on.
+**ReactorMask:** A hexadecimal bit mask of the CPU cores that SPDK is allowed to execute work items on.
 The ReactorMask is located in the [Global] section of the configuration file.
 For example, to assign lcores 24,25,26 and 27 to NVMe-oF work items, set the ReactorMask to:
 ~~~{.sh}
 ReactorMask 0xF000000
 ~~~

-2. **Assign each Subsystem to a CPU core** This is accomplished by specifying the "Core" value in the [Subsystem] section of the configuration file.
+**Assign each Subsystem to a CPU core:** This is accomplished by specifying the "Core" value in the [Subsystem] section of the configuration file.
 For example, to assign the Subsystems to lcores 25 and 26:
 ~~~{.sh}